Chile currency plunge, inflation rattle Latin America's copper king

 Young, progressive President Boric said that the plummeting currency was "tremendously worrying" during a press conference last week, attributing the decline to weakening copper prices, as well as uncertainty over a planned new constitution.

-"Uncertainty, without a doubt, contributes and that's why it's important that we differing political actors give signals of certainty," Boric told reporters.
+"Uncertainty, without a doubt, plays a role and that's why it's important that all the different political actors give signals that promote certainty," Boric told reporters.

 Chileans will vote in September to approve or reject a new constitution, which focuses on social rights and the environment.
 It would replace the current market-led text that dates back decades to the Augusto Pinochet dictatorship.
 Opinion polls currently suggest it lacks enough support to pass.